UtrechtUniversity/ricgraph/docs/ricgraph_known_bugs.md

 ```
 Deleting all nodes and edges in Ricgraph...

+Transaction failed and will be retried in [number]s (The allocation of an extra [number] MiB
+  would use more than the limit [number] MiB.
+Currently using [number] MiB.
+  dbms.memory.transaction.total.max threshold reached)

 Traceback (most recent call last):
   File "[path]/harvest_to_ricgraph_examples/harvest_pure_to_ricgraph.py",
     line 729, in <module> rcg.empty_ricgraph()